Thank you for downloading.

 Deciphering the difference between public and private schools is often under debate.
 The biggest differences tend to be class sizes, cost and accessibility.

 It is argued that private schools offer a better education and secure better quality teachers.
-However, many maintain that, as the government's contribution to the Ministry of Education is significant and focuses on teacher training, teachers in the public school system have a greater opportunity to receive ongoing training.
+However, many maintain that, as the government's contribution to the Ministry of Education is very significant and focuses on teacher training, teachers in the public school system have a greater opportunity to receive ongoing training and funds are available to do so.
 The private sector does tend to have a lower student-teacher ratio however, which is a definite advantage.
 Both systems have their strengths and weaknesses, and ESL teachers would need to determine in which environment they would be most effective.

 Private Language Schools